-You’ve been using a background checking service provider for some time now, and you’re really not happy with what they’re providing.
+You’ve been using a background check service provider for some time now, and you’re really not happy with what they’re providing.
 You’re in the process of switching to another provider and are considering various options.

 What questions should you ask as you contact other providers to help you make an informed choice?